 - Open the app.
 Click “Agree & Continue.”

 - Set up your profile.
-Business name, profile picture (normally a logo), and a business category.
+Set a business name, profile picture (normally a logo), and a business category.

-- The Catalog.
+- The catalog.
 You can set up a catalog of your products.
 If you have an online fashion shop, for example, you can display your collection.
-Upload one or multiple pictures, a title, price, description and, optionally, a link for where to get it and a product code.
+Upload one or multiple pictures, a title, price, description and, optionally, a link for where to purchase plus a product code.

-- The Short Link.
+- Short link.
 You want your customers to know that they can reach you on your new contact channel.
 For this, you can easily share a short link with them.
 You can even set up an opening message template to make things as easy for your customers as possible.